josephbharrison/streamable-mcp-client/README.md

             (wraps the stock `MCPServerSse`)
 ```

-1. **main.py** creates a normal OpenAI Agents Agent but wires in our
+1. **main.py** creates a normal OpenAI Agents Agent but wires in our custom MCPServerSseWithNotifications.

-  custom MCPServerSseWithNotifications.

 It then calls StreamableAgent.run_streamed() for the *long‑running* tool request "stream up to 10 numbers.".

-2. StreamableAgent.run_streamed() just forwards to the SDK’s

-  Runner.run_streamed() and wraps the returned RunResultStreaming

-  instance inside a **StreamableAgentStream** multiplexer.
+2. StreamableAgent.run_streamed() just forwards to the SDK’s Runner.run_streamed() and wraps the returned RunResultStreaming instance inside a **StreamableAgentStream** multiplexer.

 3. **StreamableAgentStream** keeps **two** asyncio tasks running:

-  - the agent’s *own* event generator (RunResultStreaming.stream_events()),
+  - The agent’s *own* event generator (RunResultStreaming.stream_events()),

-  - the **notification stream** produced by MCPServerSseWithNotifications.stream_notifications().
+  - The **notification stream** produced by MCPServerSseWithNotifications.stream_notifications().

-It emits a **single, unified** async stream that merges items from both.
+  - It emits a **single, unified** async stream that merges items from both.

 4. Every time an SSE **notification chunk** arrives, the multiplexer

-  - exposes it immediately as a ResponseTextDeltaEvent (so the UI can print 1 2 3… in realtime),
+  - Exposes it immediately as a ResponseTextDeltaEvent (so the UI can print 1 2 3… in realtime),

-  - copies the text into RunResultStreaming.new_items **right now**,
+  - Copies the text into RunResultStreaming.new_items **right now**,

-  - uses our patched helper Runner.continue_run() to step the outer agent forward **once**.
+  - Uses our patched helper Runner.continue_run() to step the outer agent forward **once**.

-    That lets the LLM “see” the latest tool output and decide what to say next while the tool is still running.
+  - That lets the LLM “see” the latest tool output and decide what to say next while the tool is still running.

 ---